-The English department and Library use AR’s Star Test every term to assess a student’s reading level.
+The English Department uses AR’s Star Test every term to assess a student’s reading level.
 We use the results to assign students a colour-coded range that they use as a guide to check books on our shelves that are most appropriate for them to read without frustration.

 Students should take a quiz within 48 hours of finishing reading a book within their level.
-They can take a quiz on school PCs by going to Start > All programs > English > Accelerated Reader.
+They can take a quiz on school PCs by clicking Chrome > Library Catalogue > Accelerated Reader.